najrinkhan700-tech/Data-Science-Internship/README.md

 ### Outcome
 Built a mini sales dashboard by combining business analysis and data visualizations into a single Jupyter Notebook.

+## Day 10 – Export Cleaned Dataset

+### Topics Covered
+- Reading CSV files using Pandas
+- Cleaning the dataset
+- Removing missing values
+- Removing duplicate records
+- Exporting cleaned data to a new CSV file

+### Files
+- DataExport.ipynb
+- SalesDataset.csv
+- Cleaned_SalesDataset.csv

+### Outcome
+Successfully cleaned the dataset and exported it as a new CSV file using Pandas.
 ---

 ## Author